vmware/pyvmomi/README.rst

 * community discussion on IRC freenode.net channels `#pyvmomi and #pyvmomi-dev <http://webchat.freenode.net/?channels=#pyvmomi,#pyvmomi-dev>`_
 * community email is on `nabble <http://pyvmomi.2338814.n4.nabble.com>`_

 Don't know what pip is?
-Any serious python developer should know, so here's a `throrough intro to pip <http://www.dabapps.com/blog/introduction-to-pip-and-virtualenv-python/>`_ that we like.
+Any serious python developer should know, so here's a `thorough intro to pip <http://www.dabapps.com/blog/introduction-to-pip-and-virtualenv-python/>`_ that we like.

 Installing
 ==========
 The master is code that is in development, official releases are tagged and posted to `pypi <https://pypi.python.org/pypi/pyvmomi/>`_

 * The official release is available using pip, just run ``pip install --upgrade pyvmomi``.
 * To install the version in `github <https://github.com/vmware/pyvmomi>`_ use ``python setup.py develop`` for development install or ``python setup.py install``.

 Testing
 =======